 The project involved the expansion of the office floor plates into two existing light wells, extending lifts down to the sub-basement and up to the rooftop where a new indoor/outdoor staff breakout and wellness facility is located, as well as a comprehensive BCA upgrade.
 Part of the existing structure above the main roof was demolished and reconstructed at a higher level to improve the ambience and functionality of the roof space.

-Dealing with an old structure (considering both material and construction techniques), the requirement to preserve heritage features, poor rock foundation quality, deep adjoining basements as well as adjacent City Circle underground rail lines has added to the structural complexity of the project and has led to the need to formulate carefully planned construction details and building sequences.
+Dealing with an old structure (considering both material and construction techniques), the requirement to preserve heritage features, poor rock foundation quality, deep adjoining basements as well as adjacent City Circle underground rail lines added to the structural complexity of the project and led to the need to formulate carefully planned construction details and building sequences.